DETAILS ABOUT PAPER WEIGHT, THINKNESS AND FINISH

 Paper comes in a wide variety of options that are designed to suit specific purposes.
 When it comes to commercial printing, there are three main terms to know: paper weight, paper thickness, and paper finish.

-It is as it describes, the weight.
 This is sometimes confused with paper thickness.
 Paper weight is determined by weighing 1000 sheets at a given size.
 There are also two modes of measurement: text and cover weights.
 Text weights are thinner compared to their counterparts.
 It is improbable to conceive a single sheet’s weight unless using relativity.
 For instance, a letterhead sheet of paper is 70lb Text, compared to a Business Card that is 130lb Cover.
 By feel, the difference is obvious.
 Cover weights usually begin at 65lb Cover which is about the same as 100lb Text.
 100lb Cover is close to twice the weight of 100lb Text.

 We can also custom quote any other types by request Custom Quote